top of page

 Advantages

-* Suitable for Indian city + highway driving
+• Suitable for Indian city and highway driving

 Disadvantages